Carbonyldiimidazole: Acid derivatives

 These can undergo the Wittig reaction to form α,β unsaturated ketones or aldehydes.

 The reagent can even undergo reaction with peroxide to form the peroxycarboxylic acid, which can react further to form diacyl peroxides.
 The imidazole group is also reduced by LiAlH4 to form aldehydes from the carboxylic acid (rather than amines or alcohols).
 The reagent can also be reacted with Grignard reagents to form ketones.

 A C-C acylation reaction can occur with a malonic ester-type compound, in the following scheme useful for syntheses of macrolide antibiotics.

 Other reactions

 The N-phenylimino derivative of CDI can be formed in a Wittig-like reaction with triphenylphosphine phenylimide.

-OCIm2 + Ph3P=NPh → PhN=CIm2 + Ph3PO

 CDI can act as a carbonyl equivalent in the formation of tetronic acids or pulvinones from hydroxyketones and diketones in basic conditions.

 An alcohol treated with at least 3 equivalents of an activated halide (such as allyl bromide or iodomethane) and CDI yields the corresponding halide with good yield.
 Bromination and iodination work best, though this reaction does not preserve the stereochemistry of the alcohol.
 In a similar context, CDI is often used in dehydration reactions.